PTSea/Portfolio/README.md

 ##School Projects:

-###Reuse & Repair Project###: A project done in my last quarter at OSU, a capstone/final project if you will.
+Reuse & Repair Project: A project done in my last quarter at OSU, a capstone/final project if you will.
 I am proud of it, please check it out.

 Architecture & Assembly Numeric Array Stats: A MASM assembly language assignment utilizing macros.